sandragodinhosilva/melange/docs/setup.md

 ### Optional steps
 **Examine workflow:**

-Snakemake has some cool features implemented in MeLanGE.
+Snakemake has some cool features implemented in Melange.
 One of them is the ability to automatically create a directed acyclic graph (DAG) of jobs that allows visualisation of the entire workflow.

 By executing a single command: